 In the same sample of children, Trost et al. (77) objectively assessed physical activity using accelerometers.
 Physical activity was also evaluated on six days throughout the school year at each of the seven elementary schools.
 Results of objective physical activity measures were similar to that of the direct observation results from SOFIT.
 Children engaged in significantly more MVPA during free play sessions compared to organized sessions despite whether the session took place indoors or outdoors.
-Time spent in MVPA during organized physical activity was significantly higher when it took place indoors compared to outdoors, yet it was still significantly less time in MVPA compared to free play sessions.
+Time spent in MVPA during organized physical activity was significantly less time in MVPA compared to free play sessions.
 In addition, boys were significantly more active than girls during free play sessions and significantly more active during organized physical activity indoors.